 Severance pay is a form of compensation provided to long-serving employees in Ontario when their employment is terminated without cause.
 It’s designed to support you financially as you look for new work.
 Severance pay is not the same as termination pay, which is a separate form of compensation provided when advance notice of termination isn’t given.
 Learn more about the differences between termination and severance pay here.

-1. Length of Service: You must have worked with your employer for at least five years.
+- Length of Service: You must have been employed by your employer for at least five years.

-• Your termination is part of a layoff of 50 or more employees within a six-month period.
+- Your termination is part of a layoff where 50 or more employees are terminated within a six-month period due to a permanent business closure.

-If these conditions apply to you, your employer must provide severance pay in addition to any termination pay owed.
+If these conditions are met, your employer is legally obligated to provide severance pay in addition to any termination pay owed under the ESA.

-Severance pay is one week’s pay for each year of service (max 26 weeks) under the ESA
+Severance pay is one week’s pay per year of service in Ontario

 Example Calculation